 Transition cups have a leak-proof valve that stops liquid from escaping should the cup be dropped or tipped upside down.
 The cup bodies are usually short and squat with a wider circumference than other stage cups.
 Transition cups don't normally fit in cup holders because the bottom of the cups are designed to help babies set them down, so they are wider.
 Most of the transition cups had handles, but a few offered alternative methods for assisting babies with grasping and holding cups like a grippy silicone sleeve.

-Not all transition cups are created equal.
-There is more to consider when choosing a good cup than the test metrics we reviewed in The Best Transition Cup Review, or the companion article How We Test.
-It is just as important to consider the different designs and how they their specific features will impact daily life.
-These variables can be the difference between a cup you love, and a cup baby doesn't use.
+Transition cups are not all created equal.
+There many more factors to take into consideration when choosing the perfect sippy than the metrics we tested and reviewed in The Best Transition Cup Review, or the companion article How We Test.
+It is just as valuable to consider the various designs and how their specific features will affect daily life.
+These variables can be the reasons you love a cup you, or the reasons baby won't use it.

 - Short and Contoured—